TheFlamethrowerProject/flamethrower/README.md

 ![](Media/Animation.gif)
 *[YouTube link]()*

-## Installation
+## The Build
-Detailed installation instruction are given in the [Wiki](https://github.com/Sakati84/3DPrintColorizer/wiki/1-Hardware-Setup).
-Please follow each step to complete the installation and get ready for mutli color printing.
+Detailed assembly instruction are given in the [Wiki]().
+Please follow each step to complete the build and start THROWING FLAMES!
+Safely of course :)

 [1.
 Hardware Setup]()